-- 10.2 The start line will be between a striped pole on the committee boat, with an orange flag, and the course side of the start mark. - 10.3 A boat that does not start within 6 minutes of the starting signal will be scored Did Not Start without a hearing.
+- 10.2 The start area will be in the central part of the harbour, approximately downwind of the first mark of the course.
+The committee boat will fly the DMYC burgee and may also fly a flag for the event sponsor, Viking Marine. - 10.3 The start line will be between a striped pole on the committee boat, with an orange flag, and the course side of the start mark. - 10.4 A boat that does not start within 6 minutes of the starting signal will be scored Did Not Start without a hearing.
 This changes RRS 63.1, A4 and A5.